 Architectural conservation is the oldest theme of the CHwB Regional Restoration Camps, serving as the core of the Camps since 2007.
 However, it hasn’t just stayed the same year after year.
 The lectures and practical exercises in building conservation have been refined and accommodated to the growing number and locations of Camps over the years.
-The 2018 Camps focused on building conservation are taking place in three locations in Albania: Berat, Gjirokastra and Përmet, and in Rogljevo, Serbia.
+The 2019 Camps focused on building conservation are taking place in three locations in Gjirokastra, Albania and in Rogljevo, Serbia.

 Given the similar theme, the lectures in each location cover similar topics, including conservation materials and methods, site documentation, value analysis and heritage interpretation.
 However, the practical works undertaken at each Camp differ slightly and the atmosphere of each place is unique in its own special way.

 Interested?
-Click here to apply or to read about the other types of Camps offered by CHwB Albania.
+Click here to apply or to read about the other types of Camps offered by CHwB Albania in 2019.